Jodicooli/GraphRAG/Transitioning_From_SQL/README.md

 ## 1. Stardog – Graph layer over existing SQL

 Stardog is a knowledge graph platform that allows organizations to connect their existing SQL databases without migration.
-Using a feature called Virtual Graphs, Stardog can interpret relational data as RDF (graph) data on the fly.
+Using a feature called Virtual Graphs, Stardog can interpret relational data as graph data on the fly.

 - No data duplication — SQL remains the source of truth